KraKEn-bit/Cryptography/Ancient_Cryptography/README.md

   So We can say:  **The pseudo random sequence must eventually repeat** .

+`What's a "Seed" ?`

+A seed is the starting value (initial input) given to a pseudo-random number generator (PRNG).Since PRNGs are deterministic algorithms, the seed decides the entire sequence of numbers that will follow.

 There's an Interesting catch for Pseudo Random numbers.

 `If you generate numbers pseudo randomly there are many sequences that cannot occur !
 What does it mean?`